Pregnant and Considering Adoption in California

 Every family hoping to adopt will need to complete a home study.
 In California, you will choose a provider who will outline their fees.
 Most providers will charge between $2,000 to $4,000 for the home study process.
 The California state home study costs generally cover background checks, financial verifications, and the social worker’s expenses, such as time and mileage for visits and creating the home study report along with any postplacement visits required by the state.

-One of your first adoption choices will be whether you hire an adoption agency and, if so, which one.
-The benefits of an adoption agency are they help families connect with birth mothers and screen birth parent situations to protect adoptive parents from those who may be dishonest.
-A reputable agency guides hopeful adoptive parents on their adoption journey and supports expectant women and parents considering placing their child for adoption.
+One of your first adoption choices will be whether you hire an adoption professional and, if so, which one.
+The benefits of an adoption professional are they help families connect with birth mothers and screen birth parent situations to protect adoptive parents from those who may be dishonest.
+A reputable professional or agency guides hopeful adoptive parents on their adoption journey and supports expectant women and parents considering placing their child for adoption.
 They support these parents by offering counseling, connecting them with resources they need, and helping them find just the right family to adopt their child.
-An agency’s fees generally run about $25,000 and up to $50,000.
-Be sure to find out what the agency’s feel cover.
+An adoption professional’s fees generally run about $25,000 and up to $50,000.
+Be sure to find out what the fees cover.

 Legal representation will be a part of your adoption expenses.
 Once you are matched with an expectant mother or a child, you can expect to hire a legal representative for yourselves and the birth mother.
 Depending on your choice of lawyer, you can expect to pay around $8,000 to $15,000.
 The total cost will depend on who you hire, the legal requirements by state, and any other unique factors that may be part of your adoption.